 As soon as I had said that, Jim instantly jumped to his feet and stared right back at me – I had known from that look alone that he was planning something, something I wouldn’t like.

-I took that moment to stand on my own feet and stared back, letting him know I wasn’t happy about this but I’d do it just to prove I was right for once.
-Jim always had a way of bring out my competitive side; anything to prove him wrong, for once.
+I took that moment to stand on my own two feet and stared back, letting him know I wasn’t happy about this but I’d do it just to prove I was right.
+Jim always had a way of bringing out my competitive side; anything to prove him wrong, for once.

 “Oh, I so love a challenge.”
-Jim instantly started jumping about as if that was the best thing that could happen to him and in a way it was; There weren’t anything more interesting than a challenge.
+Jim instantly started jumping about as if that was the best thing that could happen to him and in a way it was; there wasn’t anything more interesting than a challenge.

 “When you have quite finished dancing about...”
-I started to saying until I could make out a distant voice, that couldn’t be that far away if I could hear them in that wide, open stretch of field.
+I started to say until I could make out a distant voice that couldn’t be that far away if I could hear them in that wide open, stretch of field.
 I had taken a quick look around but when I couldn’t see anybody, I instantly turned back around to find Jim staring back at his own house – Knowing, he could hear the same voice.
 I had decided to continue what I was saying, “Shall, we get on with this challenge of yours.”

 As soon as I had finished speaking Jim turned back to face me with a confusing look on his face – In that moment, I could make out more clearly what this other voice was saying...